Upstarts (comics): Fictional team biography

-The German twins Fenris tried to join the competition and gain an advantage by resurrecting Omega Red.
-Their plan failed though and they were named only probational members by the Gamesmaster.
-Graydon Creed joined as well, using the moniker Tribune, and despite not succeeding killing anyone, the Gamesmaster gave him full membership.
-Trevor Fitzroy had met a woman in the future, named Sienna Blaze, who had told him where she would be one day.
-Fitzroy knew that Blaze had incredible mutant powers and told her that the Gamesmaster invited her to join the Upstarts.
+The Upstarts are part of a secret competition founded by Selene, the Black Queen of the Hellfire Club, who intends to test potential members for her own Inner Circle.
+Overseen by the Gamesmaster, the Upstarts try to kill as many mutants as possible, with points being rewarded based on the mutant's power and notoriety.

+Shinobi Shaw takes an early lead by killing his father Sebastian Shaw.
+Trevor Fitzroy gains membership after killing Donald Pierce and the Reavers, and goes on to kill most of the Hellions.
+Fitzroy demands the ring that signifies leadership of the Upstarts from Shaw, but Shaw refuses.

-Over the next few months, the Upstarts would try to kill as many mutants and other important people (like Moira MacTaggert) as possible, but with no success.
-In an attempt to reinvigorate the competition, the Gamesmaster started the Younghunt: the new targets were all surviving members of the New Mutants and Hellions.
-Instead of killing them, the Gamesmaster demanded that they should capture the targets.
-This competition brought the Upstarts into conflict with the New Warriors and X-Force.
-At the end of the game, the Upstarts had captured most of their targets, but Paige Guthrie convinced the Gamesmaster to play another game: instead of killing mutants, the Upstarts should try to find and train young mutants like herself.
-The Gamesmaster was intrigued and cancelled the competition.
-The Upstarts disbanded shortly afterwards.
+Over the next few months, the Upstarts attempt to kill as many mutants as possible, but with no success.
+In an attempt to reinvigorate the competition, the Gamesmaster targets the surviving members of the New Mutants and Hellions.
+This competition brings the Upstarts into conflict with the New Warriors and X-Force.
+The Upstarts manage to capture most of their targets, but Paige Guthrie convinces the Gamesmaster to play another game: instead of killing mutants, the Upstarts should find and train young mutants like herself.
+The Gamesmaster is intrigued and cancels the competition, with the Upstarts disbanding shortly afterwards.

+The Upstarts return in the series X-Men (2024), now led by Trevor Fitzroy.